079035/079035.github.io/_posts/2023-03-08-mjs.md

 hello();
 1;
 ```
-Then the output will look like
+Then the output will look like:
 ```
 hello world
 1